CreateSean/craft-starter/README.md

   })
 ```

-4. run `npm run watch` to have laravel mix compile tailwind, set up browser sync. and combine scripts.
+4. run `npx mix watch` to have laravel mix compile tailwind, set up browser sync. and combine scripts.

 ### Production

-when you are ready to deploy your code run `npm run production` to optimize images in `/src/img/` optimized images will be output in `/public/assets/images`
+when you are ready to deploy your code run `npx mix -pn` to optimize images in `/src/img/` optimized images will be output in `/public/assets/images`

-this will also run the critical css task which you can configure at line 118 by adding in an array of urls and templates
+this will also run the critical css task which you can configure at line 143 by adding in an array of urls and templates

 ```javascript
   urls: [{